UnravelTEC/ng-unrvl/README.md

 # ng-unrvl

-Angular Frontend to visualize data - from endpoints Prometheus/Influx
+Angular Frontend to visualize data - from endpoints Influx and MQTT

 # Building